 When you file taxes as a solo business owner, things are more complicated than those days when you may have a received a tax form (W2 in the US) from a single employer.
 However, you’ve also got plenty of opportunities to trim your tax bill.

-To that end, here are 10 tax tips for the solopreuner working from home.
-Of course, as with any article you read, these are general tips and should never take the place of individualized advice from a tax accountant or CPA.
-As well, the examples shown are US-based, so check with your advisor on what comparable tips apply in your country.
+With that in mind, today’s post will outline 10 tax tips for all you home-based business owners out there.
+Keep in mind, these are general tips and should never replace the individualized advice of your tax accountant or CPA.
+Also, it’s important to note that the examples shown are US-based, so check with your advisor on what comparable tips apply in your country.

 You may have heard that the home office deduction is a big red flag… and the IRS is more likely to audit the self-employed who take advantage of it.
 However, if you’re legitimately entitled to the deduction, take it.
 It can be one of your most significant annual expenses.